alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 where the arguments between e.g. proponents of the vim and Emacs text editors have been raging on for years.
 And they are probably more than justified.

-Our starting point is that the value of the work performed by a professional is augmented by the tools they use.
+Our starting point should not be controversial: the value of work performed by a professional is augmented by the tools they use.
-A farmer that has to pick potatoes one by one will be 10 times more productive when they use a potato collector, and again 10 times more when collection is done with a tractor.
+A farmer that has to pick potatoes one by one will be 10 times more productive when they employ a potato collector, and again 10 times more when collection is done using a tractor.
 The value of their work goes up accordingly.

 This is, simply put, why the industrial revolution raised the living standards of people.